oussamazahdi/Minitalk/README.md

 ## 📚 Overview

-Minitalk is a project at 42 School that involves creating a small client-server data exchange program using UNIX signals.
+Minitalk is a project at 1337 coding School that involves creating a small client-server data exchange program using UNIX signals.
 The project focuses on implementing a communication system between two processes using only SIGUSR1 and SIGUSR2 signals.

 ## 🔍 Description